mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ##### 27:05

-This philosophy is not matter of the ‘A’ itself, or the buffalo or cow itself.
+This philosophy is not a matter of the ‘A’ itself, or the buffalo or cow itself.
 It doesn’t matter.
-But, the matter of existential fact, or reality – that is the point.
+But, the matter of existential fact or reality, that is the point.
 [Katagiri](glossary#katagiri) is one of the beings which is always floating in the stream of change.
 So, there is nothing to get.
 We are always chasing after something, but we cannot get it.

 The important point is the existential reality.
 What is the existential reality?
 If you say [Katagiri](glossary#katagiri), it is what his existential fact or reality is.
 That is a point.
 But usually we don’t believe that; we don’t say that, we don’t understand it in that way.
-If you see Katagiri, immediately you say “Katagiri”.
-This very understandable – but it’s a very shallow understanding.
+If you see Katagiri, immediately you say “Katagiri.”
+This is very understandable – but it’s a very shallow understanding.

 ##### 28:40

 Existential fact is vast, very vast, which is never limited by a certain thing called [Katagiri](glossary#katagiri), or buffalo, or ‘A’, or ‘B’, or ‘C’, or mountain, or river.
 That is existential fact or reality.
 Because, completely – well, what would you say – nothing to say.
 Nothing to say.
-It’s vastness.
+It is vastness.
 Nothing to touch, nothing to ignore, nothing to dichotomize; this is the basic nature of being.

 In the very basic nature of existence, Katagiri really is interdependent, interpenetrated, interconnected with others and all existence.
 But according to our consciousness, we really understand Katagiri separate from others.
 That is characteristic of consciousness: separation.
-That’s why, first of all, we have to deny your understanding.
+That is why, first of all, we have to deny your understanding.
 But – to deny is not to destroy existence.
 To deny is to enable you to realize something else around the subject you have understood.

 ##### 31:11

 For instance, here is a paper, white paper.
 At that time you say immediately, “This is white paper.”
-But, we don’t say “white paper”.
+But, we don’t say “white paper.”
 If we say “this is white paper,” you understand only white paper.
 [Buddhism](glossary#buddhism ) immediately says, “This is not white.”
 “Not white” means to bring the other colors into your mind.
 “Not white” doesn’t mean to destroy white; “not white” means to bring other colors into your mind.
 So, black, or yellow, or red – immediately.
 That means white paper, white color, doesn’t exist alone.
 White color exists with the rest of the colors: black, yellow, red, and other colors.

 That is negation.
-That’s why we have to negate first: white is white, but white is not white.
+That is why we have to negate first: white is white, but white is not white.
 And then at that time, you can understand this white in the broad vision.
 At that time, this white is really white.

 ##### 33:04

 Do you understand?
 This is a very simple explanation.
 Usually we don’t understand in that way, because we understand negation as negation.
 But negation is not merely negation, destroying something.
 “No eyes, no ears, no mouth, no body, no mind” doesn’t mean to destroy your eyes, your nose.
 If you say “no eyes,” that means pay careful attention to the rest of the physical parts: nose, mouth, ears, head, heart, and consciousness; lots of things.
 And also, circumstances, and the nature of all beings.

 That’s why eyes are eyes, but eyes are not eyes.
 That means, eyes are supported by ... nose, mouth, ears, body, mind – all natures.
-That’s why at that time, no eyes can emphasize their own existence based on egoistic sense.
+That is why at that time, no eyes can emphasize their own existence based on egoistic sense.
 “I am eye,” they cannot say.
 So completely, eyes keep their own mouth shut. *[He chortles, then the group laughs.]*

 Actually, practically or actually, eyes function or eyes try to communicate with nose, mouth, ears – practically.
 This is the function of eyes.
 But if you say eyes, that is really the idea of eyes, separate from nose, mouth, ears, body, heart.